danielkrizian/strategery/README.md

     library("devtools")
     install_github("strategery", "danielkrizian")

-See `examples` folder for use cases like:
+See `demo` folder for use cases like:

     require(strategery)